Arkyn-Studios/arkyn-time-realm-integration/README.md

 If the time entry is successfully committed to the backend the entry should recieve the status `released`.
 Please make sure that the entry is indeed released for approval in the backend.

 ## Examples
-This section will contain a few json-examples on how data structures could look.
+This section will contain a few pseudo json-examples on how data structures could look.

 ### Reporting structures
 In this example a time entry will be created on a reporting template containing five different contexts: